j3ssie/jig/README.md

-Jig - Jaeles Intput Generator
+Jig - Jaeles Input Generator
 ========

-This is helper tool for generated output for [Jaeles](https://github.com/jaeles-project/jaeles) Scanner.
+This is helper tool for generated inputs for [Jaeles](https://github.com/jaeles-project/jaeles) Scanner.

 ## Install